 Ramalingam murder was an act of terror says NIA

-New Delhi, May 11: The National Investigation Agency has arrested one Mohammad Faruk from Trichy in Tamil Nadu in connection with the Ramalingam murder case.
+New Delhi, May 11: The National Investigation Agency (NIA) has arrested one Mohammad Faruk from Trichy in Tamil Nadu in connection with the Ramalingam murder case.

 Mohammed Faruk was arrested a day after the NIA officials conducted a search operation at his residence in Illangakurichy village in Tiruchirappalli district during which they seized some digital evidence, officials said.